SteveGeyer/Firefly/README.md

 * No Internet glory
-* A lot more fun because you can actually compete in the Firefly Challenge whereas the Lockheed AlphaPilot Challenge is very hard, if not toally impossible, for you to compete in
+* A lot more fun because you can actually compete in the Firefly Challenge whereas the Lockheed AlphaPilot Challenge is very hard, if not totally impossible, for you to compete in

 # The Hardware Components